Pagus de Lagrange Haut-Médoc 2019 - 3ème vin

 About the estate:

-It is often thanks to the determination of the owner that Bordeaux châteaux are able to find their expression.
-Lagrange was unlucky, changing owners frequently.
-It was not until the arrival of the Japanese group Suntory in 1983 that it received the attention it deserved: restoration of the vineyard, a new winery and, above all, a crack team led by Marcel Ducasse—replaced in 2007 by Bruno Eynard, who had assisted him for 17 years.
-The new winery is now used for even more sophisticated plot-by-plot vinification.
+It is often thanks to the owner’s dedication that Bordeaux châteaux are able to reach their full potential.
+Lagrange was not so fortunate, changing hands frequently.
+It was not until the arrival of the Japanese group Suntory in 1983 that the estate received the attention it deserved: restoration of the vineyard, a new winery, and above all, a dynamic team led by Marcel Ducasse—who was replaced in 2007 by Bruno Eynard, who had served as his assistant for 17 years.
+The new winery now facilitates even more precise plot-by-plot winemaking.

 Robert Parker - Wine Advocate